 Outgoing mail must be stamped or include a mail code number for postal charges.
-If you do not know your mail code, please contact Daisy.Salazar@ucdenver.edu.
+If you do not know your mail code, please contact Timothy Halliday in LSC 1122.
 There is also a U.S. mail drop box located in front of the Lawrence Street Center.